M-earnest/docker_workshop/workshop/advanced/creating.md

     Welcome to the Docker image for Your Study Title Here.
 Youll find all relevant information in the README file located in this folder.
 ```

 No if we would want our container to work as a computing enviornment (i.e. to run python scripts) we simply modify the `docker run` command by providing a `mount path`, i.e. a pointer for which directories of the host system should be made accessible to the container.
-We do this by providing a `v -flag` (volume), a local file path and the working directory in our container, separated by `:`.
+Again, we do this by providing a `v -flag` (volume), a local file path and the working directory in our container, separated by `:`.
 If we want to mount our current working directory (`pwd` in bash) to the `/projects` folder in our container and run a local python script we can do:

 `docker run -v $(pwd):/project my_first_docker python3 print_info_copy.py`

     where:
         $(pwd) = local machine :